Community Health Center Senior Access Program (CHC-SAP)

-The goal of the Community Health Centers Senior Access Program (CHC-SAP) is to increase the delivery of primary care to seniors (persons age 65 years & older) as provided by Alaska’s Community Health Center (CHC) agencies.
-The funding is intended to help alleviate the strain on CHCs resulting from their provision of medical homes for seniors who have been refused care by physicians in private practice due to low Medicare reimbursement rates.
+The goal of the Community Health Centers Senior Access Program (CHC-SAP) is to increase the delivery of primary care provided by Alaska’s Community Health Center (CHC) agencies to seniors (persons age 65 years & older).
+The funding is intended to help alleviate the CHCs’ increased workload resulting from providing primary care to seniors who have been refused care by physicians in private practice due to low Medicare reimbursement rates.

 Who is eligible for CHC-SAP funding?

 In order to be eligible for funds, grantees must propose strategies to increase delivery of direct services to persons age 65 years & older, and describe the connection between their proposed activities and the increase in the delivery of direct-care services to seniors.
 These funds are intended to increase patient direct-services; they are not intended to increase general organizational capacity per se.

 For more information, please contact:

 Triptaa Surve, MPH, JD Public Health Specialist II